 Biomedical Science (Medical) Rurality evidence

-To be eligible for consideration applicants must have resided, according to principal home address, for at least 5 years consecutively, or 10 years cumulatively, in areas classified by the Australian Statistical Geographic Standard - Remoteness Area (ASGS-RA) (2016). as Remoteness Areas (RA) 2 to 5 since birth and preferably have completed Years 11 and 12 at a school in an area classified as RA2 to RA5.
+To be eligible applicants must have resided (according to principal home address) for at least 5 years consecutively, or 10 years cumulatively, in areas classified by the Modified Monash Model (2019) as MM2 to MM7 since birth and preferably have completed Years 11 and 12 at a school in an area classified as MM2 to MM7.